BASICS SPRING TEAM’S FAQ SHEET

 - SIBLING DISCOUNTS: if sibs play, please take $50 OFF each sibs fee in the spring program

-- Fee includes: Shooting Shirt, Basics uniform, Basics socks, additional skills clinics this spring, discounts at Dick’s Sporting Goods
+- Fee includes: Tourney fees, Shooting Shirt, Basics uniform, Basics socks, unlimited skills clinics this spring at ANY Basics gym

 - OPPORTUNITY for excellent business exposure and affiliation with Basics: Shooting Shirts